julien-michot/tinyopt/README.md

   std::cout << "Residuals: " << loss(x) << "\n"; // Let's print the final residuals
 ```

+Ok so this is quite more verbose then in the first example but I'm trying to help you understand the syntax, it's easy no?

 ## Advanced API

 When working with more whan one residuals, `tinyopt` allows you to avoid storing a full vector of residuals.